professor-greebie/sids/README.md

 use sids::actors::messages::Message;
 use log::info;

+#[derive(Debug, Clone)]
-enum MyMessage {
+// Messages can be any valid enum that can derive Clone. enum MyMessage {
     HELLO, GOODBYE, GHOST
 }

 // you can include some attributes like a name if you wish struct MyActor;
-impl Actor<MyMessage> for MyActor  {
+// Actors must have static lifetime impl Actor<MyMessage> for MyActor where MyActor: 'static  {
-    // in future this may not need to be async async fn receive(&mut self, message: Message<MyMessage>) {
+    async fn receive(&mut self, message: Message<MyMessage>) {
         if let Message {
                 // optional payload contains MyMessage